microsoft/CNTK/Documentation/current_iteration.md

 ## Highlights of this release
 * Moved to CUDA 10 for both Windows and Linux.
 * Support advance RNN loop in ONNX export.
+* Export larger than 2GB models in ONNX format.

 ## CNTK support for CUDA 10